Nutshell 2. More about case

 Defective usage (a missing case)

 Up till now, the flow of the plot was pretty clear: the tale’s path starts at the teller and reaches the one being told, the gift originates from the giver and reaches the one given it.
 But is the ground the recipient of a cloud’s snow like someone is the recipient of a tale, or is it just the endpoint of the snow’s way through the air?
 Depending on the answer to this question, the ground can be in the dative (i, recipient) or illative case (ir, end point), or possibly in the allative case (Ur, spatial aim).
-The latter choices are described as non-receiving plot usages, lacking an overt dative object.
+The latter choices are called non-receiving plot usages as they lack an overt dative object.

 |the cloud||the snow||[the ground]|